 Instructions

 - This is the best part!
 This recipe is quick and easy to prepare.
 Put everything into a food processor or a blender and process until you get the consistency you want.
-Taste and adjust seasoning.
+Taste and adjust seasoning if necesary.

-- You can add more garlic and/or onion to give it more kick.
+- Garlic.
+You can add more garlic and/or onion to give it more kick.

-- Feel free to change the type of oil used.
-I don’t like the addition of olive oil taste so I use corn oil.
-You can always use a light-tasting olive oil if you don’t have corn oil!
+- Oil.
+Feel free to change the type of oil used.
+I don’t like the taste of olive oil added, so I use corn or avocado oil.

 Nutrition